VoiiDz/netflixCopyCat/README.md

 A mini FrontEnd clone of the big webApp Netflix

 ## Languages
-Netflix CopyCat is built using HTML CSS and ReactJS and the TMDB API
+Netflix CopyCat is built using HTML CSS ReactJS and the TMDB API

 ## Deployment